 In June 1950, when communist forces from North Korea invaded South Korea, Truman sent in U.S. planes, ships and ground troops to aid the South Koreans.
 The conflict turned into a lengthy stalemate that left Americans frustrated and hurt Truman’s popularity; however, his decision to intervene ultimately preserved South Korea’s independence.

 Although he was eligible to run for another presidential term, Truman announced in March 1952 that he would not do so.
 In that year’s general election, Democrat Adlai Stevenson (1900-1965), the governor of Illinois, was defeated by Republican Dwight Eisenhower.

-Harry Truman’s Final Years
+Harry S. Truman’s Final Years

 After Eisenhower’s inauguration in January 1953, Harry and Bess Truman traveled by train from Washington to their home in Independence.
-There the former president penned his memoirs, met with visitors, continued his habit of brisk daily walks and raised funds for the Harry S. Truman Presidential Library, which opened in Independence in 1957.
+There, the former president penned his memoirs, met with visitors, continued his habit of brisk daily walks and raised funds for the Harry S. Truman Presidential Library, which opened in Independence in 1957.

-Truman died at age 88 on December 26, 1972, in Kansas City, Missouri.
+After hospitalization for lung congestion, heart irregularity, kidney blockages and digestive system failure, Truman died at age 88 on December 26, 1972, in Kansas City, Missouri.
 He was buried in the courtyard of the Truman Library.
 His wife, who died at age 97 in 1982, was buried beside him.